 - Novel way to build out and assign courses.
 Prime provides a novel way to build out and assign programs by aligning skills to business objectives and assigning these skill-based learning plans to employees cohorts.
 This is a departure from the more traditional ‘learning objectives’ typically used in instructional design and could be used by non-learning professionals to conceptualize effective retail training programs based on business objectives like sales targets.

 - AI-based social learning and ability to share user-generated content.
 A unique feature of Captivate Prime is the AI-based social learning that encourages peer-to-peer learning with automated content curation.
 This lets trainees share their expertise with their peers via web-based or user-generated content posted on topic-based discussion boards.
 An example of this could be a topic board for ‘men’s fashion sales skills.’
 Other retail staff interested in similar subject areas can follow these boards to learn and even contribute to the topic, similar to a social media platform.

 - Headless LMS features to deliver learning within bigger enterprise platforms.
 There is also a feature Captivate calls the ‘headless LMS,’ which is a capability to deliver learning in-context, within, for example, a business portal that includes many more applications than just an LMS.
 Prime allows this headless version to include an embedded player in numerous different platforms, including inside salesforce.com (SFDC).

 Captivate Prime is best for retail companies that work in a multilingual environment and businesses that operate a business portal and wish to use LMS functionality within that portal.

 Retail is a unique business and not every LMS fits the bill.
 This article took an in-depth look at 5 great LMSs for retail.
 We hope you gained some insights that will help you when choosing your learning platform.

 Do you currently use an LMS in your retail organization?
-If so, we would love to hear your thoughts in the comments below.
+If so, I would love to hear your thoughts in the comments below.